winjs/winjs-modules/README.md

-# WinJS-modules

-This is a modular build seed for custom compiling your own version of WinJS.

-Please see the [build instructions](https://github.com/winjs/winjs/wiki/How-to-create-a-custom-build-of-WinJS) for how to compile.
+**This method of building a custom WinJS is now deprecated!
+Please see the [build instructions](https://github.com/winjs/winjs/wiki/How-to-create-a-custom-build-of-WinJS) for the recommended method.**